How to Use Search Engine Filters Well

 - Place Your Filters Appropriately

 Place your refinement options in a location that’s easily visible, so people can find and use them.
-Prefixbox has found that filters on the left – side perform the best.
+Prefixbox has found that e-commerce filters on the left – side perform the best.

 - Make them Intuitive

 What does this mean?
-Name your search result filters so shoppers can easily understand them and make sense for the products you sell such as; drop down menus, check boxes, range selection bars.
+Name your website search filters so shoppers can easily understand them and make sense for the products you sell such as; drop down menus, check boxes, range selection bars.
 Use what you are most familiar with and go from there.

 - Show the Number of Results Next to Each Filter